sebastianhutter/gladius-wiki/gladius-node/datadog.md

 - Add Timeseries
   - system.processes.mem.pct - host:raspberry, gladius-control
   - system.processes.mem.pct - host:raspberry, gladius-edge

+And thats it.
+You know have a small dashboard with the most important metrics.

 ## Next steps
 Datadog provides a lot more functionality the we used in this document.